harrystech/dynosaur/README.md

 To retrieve the API credentials, log in to the [Cloud Console](https://cloud.google.com/console#/project) and perform the following steps:

 - APIs: enable analytics API
-- Registered Apps -> Register App
-- Go into new app and generate certificate.
-Note the password ('notasecret' by default)
+- Credentials: generate an OAuth 'service account' with a certificate.
+Note the key passphrase ('notasecret' by default)
-- Retrieve the generated email and private key
+- Retrieve the generated email address and private key for the service account

-(Optional) to convert from encrypted pkcs12 file to an ASCII pem file:
+(Recommended for dynosaur-rails) Convert the encrypted pkcs12 file to an unencrypted ASCII private key:

-    $ openssl pkcs12 -in ~/.google/private.p12 -out ~/.google/private.pem \
+    $ openssl pkcs12 -in foo.p12 -nodes -clcerts

-		-nodes -clcerts
+- Use the output between -----BEGIN RSA PRIVATE KEY and -----END RSA PRIVATE KEY (including those lines) as the value for `api_key_pem`

+In the Analytics admin console:

+- Under "User Management" in either property or view sections, add the service account you just created as an authorized user with 'Read and Analyze' permissions.
+- Retrieve the view ID under 'View->View Settings'

 ## Contributing